pym505/yongmin-dev/design/coin-bot.md

 Managing this project while working full-time in Japan was physically demanding, especially since I handled everything from planning to implementation.
 However, my prior experience in crypto trading and strong interest in system design enabled me to deliver a scalable, coherent system.

+While the core infrastructure and strategy logic are mostly in place, actual trading has not yet been activated.
+The system is still under development, with data collection running continuously and strategy scripts in progress.

-Looking back, I feel reasonably satisfied with the outcome.
+Looking back, I feel reasonably satisfied with the outcome so far.
 But I do wonder how I’ll perceive this work a few years from now.